Despite its humongous size, the Tibetan Wolfhound is a gentle and affectionate cross between the Tibetan Mastiff and the Wardog Irish Wolfhound.

 To summarize, The Tibetan Wolfhound will make a fitting pet for disciplined owners that have the stamina and expertise to train the dog well, so that it turns into a nicely behaved pet.

-Furthermore, owners or families that can dedicate a lot of their time to the Tibetan Wolfhound, or in the very least be able to accompany it for long periods throughout the day, will adore this gentle and loving dog.
+Furthermore, owners or families that can dedicate a lot of their time to the Tibetan Wolfhound, or at the very least be able to accompany it for long periods throughout the day, will adore this gentle and loving dog.

-This gigantic dog will want nothing more than the company of its owner, which is definitely not a bad bargain for a loyal and caring pet.
+This gigantic dog will want nothing more than the company of its owner, which is not a bad bargain for a loyal and caring pet.

 - The Tibetan Wolfhound Puppies – Before You Buy…